Answered By: Jennifer Harris Last Updated: Jul 14, 2017 Views: 84

-You can find dissertations and theses by searching the Shapiro Library's database: Dissertations and These - Full Text.
+You can find dissertations and theses by searching the Shapiro Library's database: Dissertations and Theses Global.
 This database is the world's most comprehensive collection of dissertations and these from around the world, spanning from 1743 to the present day and offering full text for graduate works added since 1997, along with selected full text for works written prior to 1997.
 Check out the video below for more information.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.

 Use the search box above to type your question to search for an answer or browse existing FAQs by group, topic, etc.